 An increasing world population is demanding ever more significant quantities of food.
 So efficient use of resources is critical to maximizing yields from each field.
 Today’s technologies make it possible to protect crop yields and increase production outputs and product quality.

 Crop protection solutions use AI to collect and analyze large amounts of data.
 It provides farmers with detailed culture and soil conditions for plant protection planning.
-EOS Crop Monitoring is an excellent example of the helpfulness of remote sensing for crop protection.
+EOSDA Crop Monitoring is an excellent example of the helpfulness of remote sensing for crop protection.
 The platform effectively takes care of the health of the soil, reducing the risk of plant diseases and pests.
-Moreover, it provides data on plant health, moisture levels, and weather changes.
+Moreover, it provides data on plant health, moisture levels, and weather changes that significantly affect agriculture.

 With field monitoring, agricultural cooperatives and large farms can analyze the productivity of their land over the past five years.
 It enables them to plan culture rotation.
 The platform is not only suitable for farmers but also for service providers and input suppliers.
 For example, pesticide manufacturers can test chemicals on particular fields, visually evaluating their crop protection performance.
 Insurance companies can monitor their clients’ fields to determine the causes of crop damage and objectively assess the quality of agricultural work.
 For example, reduced yields due to pest activity or disease require farmers to treat their fields accordingly.
 If they have not done so, insurance companies may reduce the payments on the policy.